stammareddi/stammareddi.github.io/README.md

 # Info

-The goal of this project was to create a small game where the users clicks on a color to output a unique sound This application is a great introductory project to using keyframes in css.
+The goal of this project was to create a game where the users clicks on a color to output a unique sound.
+This application is a great introductory project to using keyframes in css.

 ## Technologies